-The BTS business is also developing applications for the BlackBerry IoT Platform.
-The Company's initial focus is on asset tracking for the transportation and logistics industry, including through the BlackBerry Radar device and web-based applications for tracking trailers, chassis, and containers, for reporting locations and sensor data, and for enabling custom alerts and fleet management analytics.
-The BlackBerry IoT Platform also provides the backbone for the cloud-based BlackBerry secure over-the-air ("OTA") software update management service that enables secure delivery of firmware, applications and content to a variety of devices deploying software, such as connected cars, consumer devices and embedded systems.
+The Company has developed and markets the BlackBerry Radar family of asset tracking and telematics products for the transportation and logistics industry.
+The BlackBerry Radar solution includes devices and web-based applications for tracking trailers, chassis, and containers, for reporting locations and sensor data, and for enabling custom alerts and fleet management analytics, all in real time.

+The BlackBerry Radar unit also markets the Company's cloud-based secure over-the-air software update management service, which enables the secure delivery of firmware, applications and content to a variety of devices deploying software, such as connected cars, consumer devices and embedded systems.